danielwagn3r/openid-workshop/Clients/AuthorizationCodeClient/README.md

-# Authorization
+# User Profile

-This example shows how to allow only users in certain roles to access a particular action.
+This example shows how to extract user profile information from claims and display the user's profile in your application.

-You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/webapp/aspnet-core/04-authorization).
+You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/webapp/aspnet-core/03-user-profile).

 ## Requirements